ieee-vgtc/ieeevis.org/content/info/meetups.md

 ## <a name="vis-jobfair"></a>VIS Job-fair meetup

-Thursday, October 29<br>
+Thursday, October 28<br>
-13:40PM - 2:40PM Mountain Time<br>
+14:00:00 CDT <br>
-Organizer: Hsiang-Yun Wu, Karen Schloss, Jaegul Choo<br>
+Organizer: Hsiang-Yun Wu, Karen Schloss, Lane Harrison<br>
 Contact: community@ieeevis.org

-The goal of VIS Job-fair is to bring together job seekers and employers in one virtual venue to trade CV and employment information.
-Both job seekers and employers should attend with the expectation to be prepared with the link to their CV files as well as that to their job description or fliers.
+The goal is to bring together job seekers and employers in one virtual venue to trade CV and employment information.
+Job seekers in attendance are asked to be prepared to share a link to their CV.
+Employers in attendance are asked to be prepared with job descriptions and details on how to apply.
+Employers are also encouraged to include their job postings on the IEEE VIS Job Fair site by submitting this form: https://forms.gle/d6V3u2s8d1TXcjXb9.

-[Vis Job-fair organizers will provide their own meeting plattform]
+[The Zoom link for Job fair Meetup will be available here soon.
+Login will be required.]